lightly-io/the-lightly-method/README.md

 ### 1. Sustainable
 **Definition:** the way you're working shouldn't result in any sick leave or physical symptoms due to stress.

 **State:** in Sweden, more people are sick from mental health problems (most often "acute stress reaction") than physical health problems.
+This is increasing every year, and thus not very sustainable.

 ### 2. Productive
 **Definition:** create as much value as possible.